 What I had – Khurshi Kabab

-Hotel Shadab isn’t as old as others on this list but it is a legend in its own right.
-The place is famous for paya, nihari, biryani, kababs, you name it.
-I had been to this place earlier and wanted to go again for the kababs.
+Now, while Hotel Shadab isn’t as old as some of the other places on this list, it’s a legend in its own right!
+The place is famous for everything from paya to nihari, biryani, and kababs – you name it, they’ve got it!
+I had visited this gem before and couldn’t resist going back for their kababs.
+They’re a must-try!

 Hotel Madina